LisaLoop/Racing_Game_Project/README.md

 ### Technologies Used
-*What technologies did you use while developing this project?*
+*What technologies did you use while developing this project?* Javascript, Jquery, HTML, CSS

 ###Existing features
-*What features does your new racing app have?*
+*What features does your new racing app have?* Two new buttons that change the player color.
+New game is object oriented.

 ###Planned features
-*What changes would you make to your project if you continued with it in the future?*
+*What changes would you make to your project if you continued with it in the future?* Fix the bugs that make the "reset button" only reset certain game cells.
+Also when a player changes his or her color and then continues to move forward the next cells change to the  start color, not the selected color.

+Instructions:
+Use the ";" and "a" key to move players forward.
+The change color buttons changes the players' color.
+The reset button resets the board.